Guidelines for applicants

 A reference is a letter from a tutor or other professional which says that you are a good student, attend class regularly, are up to date with the assignments, and are likely to pass your course.
 It needs to assure us that the course is appropriate for you.
 This should be submitted on official headed notepaper.

-Your reference should usually come from the course tutor or, if you have not started the course, it could come from your tutor from a previous course.
-If neither of these is possible you can send a reference from another professional who knows you, such as an advice worker.
+Your reference should usually come from a course tutor from a previous course.
+If this is not possible you can send a reference from another professional who knows you, such as an advice worker.
 Please see our suggested Guidelines for referees.

 3. Check your application over.